-In Section 2.1, we reviewed the deductive argument structure, one where the premises, if they are true, compel the conclusion.
-We noted, however in Chapter 4, and particularly Section 4.2, that deductive arguments in the law are subject to several critical questions.
-Consider the Bill Leung hypothetical problem in Appendix Chapter 28, where the question is whether attorney Leung formed an attorney/client relationship with Nur Abdelahi.
+In Section 3.1, we reviewed the deductive argument structure, one where the premises, if they are true, compel the conclusion.
+We noted, however in Chapter 5, and particularly Section 5.2, that deductive arguments in the law are subject to several critical questions.
+Consider the Bill Leung hypothetical problem in Appendix Chapter 45, where the question is whether attorney Leung formed an attorney/client relationship with Nur Abdelahi.
 If you read the court opinions in Ronnigen v.
-Hertogs (Appendix Chapter 32) and Togstad (Appendix Chapter 33), you will see that there is not some clearly defined set of circumstances under which a reasonable person would rely on an attorney's advice, the touchstone for determining their relationship.
+Hertogs (Appendix Chapter 50) and Togstad (Appendix Chapter 51), you will see that there is not some clearly defined set of circumstances under which a reasonable person would rely on an attorney's advice, the touchstone for determining their relationship.

-Often, to resolve these issues, you have to reason from analogy.
-Like rule-based reasoning, reasoning from analogy is also defeasible-it can be defeated-in the sense that your analysis might be entirely consistent with previous cases but still not persuade a court.
+Often, to resolve these issues, you have to reason from case examples, what lawyers typically call "analogizing."
+Like rule-based reasoning, case-based reasoning is also defeasible-it can be defeated-in the sense that your analysis might be entirely consistent with previous cases but still not persuade a court.
 Nevertheless, there are ways to make stronger and weaker arguments.
-Legal analogies have a structure or "argumentation scheme" much like the deductive rules discussed in Chapter 4.1 Also like deductive rules, there are critical questions that can defeat an argument by legal analogy.
+Legal analogies have a structure or "argumentation scheme" much like the deductive rules discussed in Chapter 5.1 Also like deductive rules, there are critical questions that can defeat an argument by legal analogy.

-5.1 Argumentation scheme for legal analogy
+6.1 Argumentation scheme for legal analogy

 To construct a basic legal analogy, you also use premises and a conclusion as you did with legal deductive arguments, but here, the premises take a different form.
 Here, "Cited Case" refers to the case you are citing, which probably has value as a precedent.
-"Instant Case" refers to the legal question you are trying to answer today.2
+"Instant Case" refers to the legal question you are trying to answer today.

-Major Premise: Cited Case and Instant Case are relevantly similar in that (a) both have features $f_1 ldots f_n$ and (b) features $f_1 ldots f_n$ are relevant to legal category A.
+Major Premise: Cited Case and Instant Case are relevantly similar in that (a) both have features $f_1 cdots f_n$ and (b) features $f_1 cdots f_n$ are relevant to legal category A.